 A lot of us suffer from completion bias.
 It feels good to finish a task, so we prioritize work we can easily write off to get our dopamine fix.
 But privileging small tasks can mean putting off more “meaningful” complex tasks that give us a sense of achievement and purpose.

 Dividing your attention between too many tasks at once can also kill your net productivity.
-Context switching takes effort – you need time to re-focus each time you switch to a different task, and research suggests it reduces the quality of your thinking.
+Context switching comes with a cognitive cost—you need time to re-focus each time you switch to a different task, and research suggests it reduces the quality of your thinking.

-If you attend a meeting without contributing or learning anything new, you probably didn’t need to be there.
+If you attend a meeting without contributing or learning anything new, you probably don’t need to be there.
 While meetings serve an important function, too many work cultures over-use them.
-It’s one of the most intensive forms of work communication going – especially when you add together the preparation, potential delays and overrunning time, and post-meeting emails often involved.
+It’s one of the most intensive forms of work communication going—especially when you add together the preparation, potential delays and overrunning time, and post-meeting emails often involved.

 While delegation and support are central to effective team collaboration, you shouldn’t be routinely doing somebody else’s work or solving problems within their power to solve.
 If a task doesn’t serve your own goals and isn’t your responsibility, it’s wasting your time.

-No one sets out to procrastinate; it just happens – like brief relief from a difficult task or a break between tasks.
+No one sets out to procrastinate; it just happens—like brief relief from a difficult task or a break between tasks.
 But so many minutes are lost to empty, directionless web browsing and passive social scrolling which we package as a “reward”.
+Then there's the flip side of the spectrum—rushing into tasks too quickly, often spending needless effort that could have been avoided in a phenomenon dubbed "precrastination".

 Time spent reactively answering emails, slack messages and phone calls makes us feel busy, but we’re not necessarily actually moving important work forward, and these passive, often unforeseen tasks don’t easily lend themselves to a measurement of “progress”.

 These hardwired cognitive shortcuts help us settle into our work day, but a lot of them are pretty unproductive.
 And by removing the need for thought, these automatic responses stop us from being completely conscious of the ways we spend our time.
-Any structure guiding our use of time should be fully present and accountable.
+The inverse is also true: in the absence of a considered routine, our days can lose structure, presence and accountability.

 Unless you’re working on your most important task, you’re not making the best use of your time.
 Tons of us waste time as a result of poor prioritization, working on tasks that make us feel busy without actually helping us progress.

 While some colleague interruption is inevitable, you may unconsciously be encouraging it as a form of procrastination.
 The way you respond to distractions and present your availability give other people an idea of whether they can approach you at any given time.
-Boundaries like headphones, working in a side room or from home or setting “availability hours” help establish when you can and can’t be interrupted.
+Boundaries like headphones, working in a side room, or setting “availability hours” help establish when you can and can’t be interrupted.

 Once you’ve recognized the behaviours that hold you back, you can effectively tackle them.
 Some of the best methods which help you stop wasting time include:

-Create a productive structure each day Have a focused plan for what you want to achieve each day, remembering to prioritize your most important work.
+Have a focused plan for what you want to achieve each day, remembering to prioritize your most important work.
 Every day should start with set, manageable expectations of what you want to get from your time.
 Without the accountability of a plan, time is easily lost.
+Time blocking your day into set, finite units is a great way to go about this.

-Manage entitlement to your time Wherever possible, protect your right to your own time.
+Wherever possible, protect your right to your own time.
 Introduce an opt-in policy to meetings, set daily email and Slack availability hours and schedule time for uninterrupted deep work in your public calendar.
-Don’t let your workplace distract you from your work.
+Instead of treating your calendar as a free-for-all, ring fence time for complex problem solving and consider having a "meeting day" to minimize the disruption caused by meetings.